tcpalmer/nina-scheduler/synchronization.md

   Disconnect Equipment
 ```

+## Best Practices

+* Be sure you understand how NINA instances become a server or a client.
+The first NINA instance executed (e.g. double-clicking the NINA icon) will become a server if the profile you select is enabled for synchronization.
+Any NINA instances executed after the server automatically become clients (assuming their profiles are also enabled for synchronization).
+Determination of server/client has nothing to do with when sequences are started in any instance.
+* If you used the older Synchronization plugin in the past, be sure you remove any of those instructions (Synchronized Wait or Synchronized Dither) from your TS sequences.
+You don't want to be mixing those with the TS sync instructions.
+* In general, you should have matching **_Target Scheduler Sync Wait_** instructions in server and client sequences so that server/client operations stay in sync.
+* Although you can place the **_Target Scheduler Sync Container_** inside another container in your client sequence, there is no need to use looping or use **_Target Scheduler Condition_** on that container.
+Once **_Target Scheduler Sync Container_** starts, it will continue running until the server indicates it's done for the night or the sequence is canceled.
+(Advanced sequences involving safety concerns may have different needs - TBD.)

 ## Scripted Startup

 You can automate startup for synchronized operation using NINA command line options.
 The &minus;&minus;profileid (or &minus;p) will start NINA using the specified profile (skipping the profile chooser).
 Use &minus;&minus;sequencefile (or &minus;s) to load your sequence files.
 When starting both server and client instances from the same script, you should use a delay (e.g. 10 seconds) after the server before starting a client.
 Use 'NINA.exe &minus;&minus;help' to show all command line options.